wohugb/mkdocs/docs/user-guide/custom-themes.md

 For a much more detailed guide, see the official Python packaging documentation for [Packaging and Distributing Projects].

-[Packaging and Distributing Projects]: https://packaging.python.org/en/latest/distributing/
+[packaging and distributing projects]: https://packaging.python.org/en/latest/distributing/
 [theme]: ./configuration.md#theme